First, the game: It's called Word-Sport. Word-Sport is basically Speed Scrabble with some modifications.

-First, the game: It's called Word-Sport.
-Word-Sport is basically Speed Scrabble with some modifications.
 It is played with the entire Scrabble tile set (including the blanks, which are excluded from Speed Scrabble as normally played).
 Word-Sport oddly doesn't require that you actually link all your words into a single grid.
 Instead, there is a scoring system that offers rewards for single grids, for never allowing your opponent to peel (more feasible when you are playing with the smaller Scrabble tile set), and for words 7 or more letters long.
+Plans were in the works for a version of the Word-Sport game you could buy (including some optional wild tiles) and a computer version of the game, playable over the Internet (modelled after Literati and paralleling the Large Animal Games Flash version of Bananagrams).

 An equally fascinating part of the Word-Sport web site is the page that describes the birth of indoor rowing races.
 (Imagine a treadmill race, but with rowing machines).
 I am not making these races up.
 Apparently indoor rowing races inspired and motivated the idea of Word-Sport tournaments, complete with timers and specially designed tables.